ianmcburnie/a11y-first-workshop/README.md

 1. Demonstrate behaviour of missing alt text in screen reader (it reads image url/filename)
 1. Add `alt="ebay"` to h1 content image
 1. Demonstrate behaviour of alt text with screen reader (it now reads 'ebay' text)
-1. Add image before each collection and deal title, and for the time being set alt="collection/deal title" (we will set this to blank in a later section)
+1. Add image before each collection title, and for the time being set alt="collection title"
 1. Wrap title in paragraph tag
 1. Demonstrate that voiceover no longer announces 'bullet' for each list item